 Macao Country Report

-Terrorism risk is very low in Macao with no known groups operating in or from the territory.
+Terrorism risk is negligible in Macao SAR, with no known non-state armed groups operating in or from the territory.

-None of China's potential adversaries will probably target Macao in a military conflict, and Macao's government faces no violent domestic threats.
+None of mainland China's potential adversaries will probably target Macao SAR in a military conflict, and Macao's government faces no violent domestic threats.